TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Abstract

 \section{Abstract}

-License plate recognition in open environments is widely applicable across various domains; however, the diversity of license plate types and imaging conditions presents significant challenges.
-To address the limitations encountered by CNN and CRNN-based approaches in license plate recognition, this paper proposes a unified solution that integrates a lightweight visual encoder with a text decoder, within a pre-training framework tailored for single and double-line Chinese license plates.
-To mitigate the scarcity of double-line license plate datasets, we constructed a single/double-line license plate dataset by synthesizing images, applying texture mapping onto real scenes, and blending them with authentic license plate images.
-Furthermore, to enhance the system's recognition accuracy, we introduce a perspective correction network (PTN) that employs license plate corner coordinate regression as an implicit variable, supervised by license plate view classification information.
-This network offers improved stability, interpretability, and low annotation costs.
-The proposed algorithm achieves an average recognition accuracy of 99.34\% on the corrected CCPD test set under coarse localization disturbance.
-When evaluated under fine localization disturbance, the accuracy further improves to 99.58\%.
-On the double-line license plate test set, it achieves an average recognition accuracy of 98.70\%, with processing speeds reaching up to 167 frames per second, indicating strong practical applicability.
+License plate recognition in open environments has wide applications in many fields, but the diversity of license plate types and shooting conditions introduces numerous challenges and limitations.
+To address the problems existing in CNN and CRNN-based license plate recognition methods, this paper proposes a solution for single- and double-line Chinese license plate recognition that combines a lightweight visual encoder with a text decoder.
+To overcome the scarcity of double-line license plate image datasets, this paper constructs a dataset containing both single- and double-line plates by synthesizing images, pasting them onto real-world scenes, extracting them, and then mixing them with real license plate images.
+To further improve recognition accuracy, a perspective transformation-based license plate correction network (PTN) is proposed, which uses license plate viewpoint classification information as supervision and the regression values of license plate corner points as latent variables.
+This network offers better stability and interpretability with low annotation cost.
+On the corrected CCPD test set, the proposed algorithm achieves an average recognition accuracy of 98.75\% under coarse localization perturbations and 99.03\% under fine localization perturbations, demonstrating strong practical value.